oracle-cne/ocne/doc/cluster-management/upgrade.md

 Set the kubeconfig to the ephemeral cluster and stage an update to Kubernetes 1.30.
 A new OCI Custom Image is uploaded with the new Kubernetes version.
 Next, any existing OCIMachineTemplates that are used by other resources are cloned and updated.
-Finally, two commands are suggsted.
+Finally, two commands are suggested.
 The first updates the cluster version and control plane nodes.
 The second updates the worker nodes.